imcoza/Vector_Store/README.md

  **README.md**

-# Sentence Similarity Search Using VectorStore
+   ### Capturing Context and Meaning: Sentence Similarity Search Using VectorStore for Deeper Text Understanding

-**This project demonstrates how to use the custom based VectorStore class that is implemented from scratch to efficiently find similar sentences based on their semantic content.**
+**This project demonstrates how to use the custom-built VectorStore class implemented from scratch to find similar sentences based on their semantic content efficiently in Python.

+# Aim of the Project

+**The project aims to show how a custom-built VectorStore class can be used to effectively find similar sentences based on the Cosine Similarity Score.
+This involves implementing techniques for representing sentences as vectors, indexing those vectors in the custom VectorStore, and efficiently searching for similar vectors based on their meaning.**

-## Files
+## Files the project mainly contains

 - **main.py:** Contains the VectorStore class definition.
-- **app.py:** Demonstrates how to use the VectorStore class for sentence similarity search.
+- **app.py:** Demonstrates using the VectorStore class for sentence similarity search.

 ## Example Output

 ```
 Query sentence:  Mango is the best fruit.
 Similar sentences:
-mango is my favourite fruit.: Similarity = 0.8165
+mango is my favorite fruit.: Similarity = 0.8165
 I eat mangoes.: Similarity = 0.7071
 ```